Want to share your typeform on your website? Typeform includes several options for embedding in whatever format works

 A standard embedded typeform will load in your website wherever you decide to put it.
 You can see a preview of your embedded typeform in the main panel on the right.

-You can change the height and width of your typeform, and you can also choose to activate Seamless mode.
+You can change the height and width of your typeform, and you can also choose to hide the progress bar or the header.

 Clicking Get the code will generate your embed code, based on the settings you’ve chosen.
 Read on to find out about your embed options and settings.

 Tips!
 If you move from the Share panel before clicking Get the code, you will lose your embed settings.